-The Faculty of Information has a dedicated Career Services Officer to help students and alumni connect with the resources, tools, and advice needed to make career decisions that best fit their goals.
+The Faculty of Information has a dedicated Careers Officer to help students and alumni connect with the resources, tools, and advice needed to make career decisions that best fit their goals.

 Services offered include:

-Career development workshops are offered to all MI & MMSt students.
+Career development workshops are offered to all MI & MMSt students as part of the Faculty of Information iSkills workshop series

 Know Your Personal Strengths & Skills